jschmidt92/ArmaDragonflyClient/docs/lists/listRemove.md

 ## Description

-Remove element of list stored at key from DB.
+Remove element of list stored at `key` from DragonflyDB.

 ## Usage